eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ### Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

+The `SYS1.MACLIB` data set is accessed via an FTP client and required members are downloaded.

 Wildcards can be used to locate libraries and/or programs as is shown in the path mask `C:/common/**/maclib` below.
 The following wildcards are supported:
 - `?` -  Matches a single character but not a directory separator
 - `*` -  Matches 0 characters, 1 characters or a continuous sequence of characters but not a directory separator
-- `**` - Matches 0 characters, 1 character or a continuous sequence of characters including directory separators
+- `**` - Matches 0 characters, 1 character or a continuous sequence of characters including directory separators Wildcards can be used only when specifying local libraries, not remote data sets.

 The order of libraries that are selected by a path mask is arbitrary.
 We therefore recommend that macro names within these libraries are unique.